Ascutney Fire Station

 Mr. Girard said he was in total support of the fire district at first, but the more he learned about it, the more concerned he became about “doing it that way”.
 He mentioned the difficulty of getting people to serve on the prudential committee and the inability of the departments to do what they need to do when they need to do it.
 He said at present they have to go through their own boards, then to the fire commission, then to the select board, then to the town manager or Wes.
 It takes months to get anything.

 Mr. Spaulding said that about a year ago, AVFD and WWVFD started responding together and training together.
 He said they are using the same equipment and they are getting quotes – they just bought 48 5-gallon jugs of foam.
-It was split between the two departments, Springfield, and Claremont.
+The cost was split between the two Weathersfield departments (Ascutney and West Weathersfield), Springfield, and Claremont.
 The collaboration resulted in a large cost savings.
 Gear is the same way.
 He said no one sees what is going on “behind closed doors”.
 He said there are going to be people who don't agree with it, but it works.

 Mrs. Esty said she would like to see the reports from each department the way they used to be done.
 She asked for the total number of assists for the ambulance and the total number of fire calls.
 Mr. Spaulding said his assist to the ambulance is not a motor vehicle accident – that's a fire call.
 Mrs. Esty said to break it out as assists to Golden Cross, accidents, non-fires and fires.
 She also asked for reports on training and other activities, including purchases.
 She said she will read the reports to the select board and on SAPA TV.
 Mr. Spaulding asked that it not be held against them if they are a day or two late with their reports.